 History of KU Bands

-The University of Kansas opened in 1866 with 55 students, with its first known band starting in 1878 when a student, Stuart O. Henry, organized a small 12-piece band that supported the university military company.
-Unfortunately this group did not receive much support from the university, as it did not survive the summer.
-There were further attempts to start a university band over the following years, but it wasn’t until a student named Curtis Osborne organized a group in 1898, could KU say they had a band program.
+The University of Kansas opened in 1866 with 55 students, with its first known band starting in 1878 when a student, Stuart O. Henry, organized a small 12-piece band to support the university military company.
+Unfortunately, this group did not receive much assistance from the University and did not survive the summer.
+There were further attempts to start a university band in the following years but not until a student named Curtis Osborne organized a group in 1898, could KU say they had a band program.
 It is from that band that today’s KU Bands descend.
-A succession of many students followed Curtis Osborne as leader of the band until 1910 when Joseph C. McCanles was hired as the first faculty director.
+A succession of many students followed Osborn as leader until, in 1910, Joseph C. McCanles was hired as the KU Bands first faculty director.
 He served until 1934 when Russell L. Wiley assumed leadership of the band.
-Under Wiley's leadership the band grew and flourished, and in 1936 he founded the Midwestern Music Camp, a camp that to this day is thriving, educating young musicians from all over America.
+Under Wiley’s leadership, the band flourished and, in 1936, he founded the Midwestern Music Camp, a camp that continues as an annual summer tradition of educating young musicians from all over America.
 MMC is now the second oldest music camp in the United States.

-There are over 400 students involved in various programs in the KU Bands, playing in 11 different ensembles.
-They represent the University in over 125 performances each school year beginning during Hawk Week before the first classes have met, and concluding with the last selection in commencement, marking the end of the academic year.
+There are over 400 students involved in various programs in the KU Bands.
+They represent the University in over 125 performances every school year beginning with Hawk Week before the first classes have met, and concluding with commencement, marking the end of the academic year.

 University of Kansas Director of Bands